-Yet, upside-down cakes are wonderful when made properly; the sugar and butter at the bottom caramelize lightly, blending nicely with the fruit and with the cake batter on top.
+Yet, upside-down cakes are wonderful when prepared properly, with fresh ingredients; the sugar and butter at the bottom caramelize lightly, blending nicely with the fruit, and with the cake batter on top.
 Add to this the fact that the cake is very easy to make, and you can’t help but wonder why on earth anyone would consider ruining this nice cake with all those horrid ingredients.
 So, here’s a chance to redeem the cakes’ bad reputation.

 As I found beautiful rhubarb at the store, I’ve decided to use it for the fruit layer – and it turned out to be a great match.
 The color pops up and the tangy flavor is the perfect balance for the sweetness of the cake.

-* White or golden sugar, can be substituted for the dark brown sugar I’ve used here.
+* White or golden sugar, can be used instead for the dark brown sugar I’ve used here.